apache/servicemix4-features/examples/bridge/README.txt

 and send an HTTP request which will be transformed in a JMS message.
 After the JMS message has been sent to the bridge.output queue successfully, you will receive an HTTP STATUS 202 response code from the ESB.
+Or you can launch java code client to send the request cd client; mvn compile exec:java

 For more information on running this example please see: http://servicemix.apache.org/bridge.html